aidenlab/BEAR/README.md

 The pipeline will create folders "work", "log", and "final" under "Library1".
 The "final" folder will contain the assembly fasta and the PDF report.

+## Options

+For debugging, you can have the pipeline create indices of the aligned bam files; pass in the `-j` flag to enable this option.

+For quicker processing, you can choose to align to a reduced set that includes only the "match" and "close" genomes; pass in the `-r` flag to enable this option.

+Send in the number of threads you wish to use for BWA alignment via `-t threads`.

 ## SLURM variables